Battle of the Mediterranean: Mediterranean strategy

 The Mediterranean strategy of Winston Churchill and Alan Brooke was the British policy of opening the Mediterranean to British and allied ships and knocking Italy out of the war before invading Europe, as it would save a million tons of shipping per year in having to send ships to Egypt and the Middle East via the route around Africa.
 See also Percentages agreement.
+Churchill also wanted to invade the Balkans.